lvivski/animatic/index.md

 Another problem is calculating percents for keyframes.
 People create animations with time in mind, not percents.
 You always think of _"it should fly and rotate for a half of a second, then stand still for another second and continue flying"_, and not `0% start 50% fly 70% stop 90% fly`.

-Anima gives you the ability to use delays and durations normally, even for pure CSS animations.
+Animatic gives you the ability to use delays and durations normally, even for pure CSS animations.
 It uses CSS transforms and 3d-transforms together with Javascript to create animation.
 You have full control over the flow, so you can start, stop, cancel animations and even create event-based stuff.
 Or it can generate pure CSS animations, but has limitations for parallel animations.

-_Anima is the only animation framework that has elementary **physics integrated**.
+_Animatic is the only animation framework that has elementary **physics integrated**.
 Now you can create lifelike animations with ease!
 See [Physics API section](#physics)_

 ## API